Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 Pros

-• Convincing ambient bias lighting around the TV
+- Convincing ambient bias lighting around the TV

-• Low latency HDMI sync for consoles and streamers
+- Low latency HDMI sync for consoles and streamers

 Cons

-• Requires Hue Bridge for full features
+- Requires Hue Bridge for full features

 Tip: Pair the Gradient strip with a wall wash from Best Smart Light Strips 2025 to soften edge hotspots behind larger screens.
 Support and specs: Philips Hue Support.

 The PU615U throws a 100 to 120 inch image from inches away.
-In our room with moderate ambient light, Filmmaker Mode and an ALR screen preserved shadow detail without visible hotspotting.
+In our room with moderate ambient light, Filmmaker Mode and an ALR screen preserved shadow detail without obvious hotspotting.
 Input latency is acceptable for console gaming and movies look crisp with solid motion handling.

 Pros

-• Bright 4K UST with punchy HDR
+- Bright 4K UST with punchy HDR on an ALR screen

-• webOS streaming and smart control
+- webOS streaming and smart control built in

-• Clean cable routing near the wall
+- Clean cable routing near the wall for tidy setups

 Cons

-• Best results require an ALR screen
+- Best results require a proper ALR projector screen

+If you are still on the fence between projector and TV, compare this pick with our dedicated Best Home Projectors (2025) guide.
 Learn about HDMI 2.1 transport and cables at the HDMI Forum.
 Dolby format guidance is available at Dolby.

 Apple TV 4K (Thread + Matter Hub)